vdtdg/dev-toolbox/README.md

 - Join the cryptography tools together.
 - Dark and light theme with a switch.
-- Pomodoro:
-  - What about saving the state of the pomodoro in local storage so that user can use other tools?
-  - Add a work session visualization for the pomodoro tool at the place of the timer.
 - Develop new tools:
   - crontab helper / generator
   - another number helper focused on powers of 2.
 Binary to decimal, with standard operations x2 x4 /2 /4